EBolle/Data-Modeling-with-Postgres/README.md

 ### Instructions

-Before you can run the notebook and scripts, there are 2 things you need to do:
+Before you can run the notebook and scripts, there are 3 things you need to do:
-- create and activate the virtual environment
+- create and activate a virtual environment
 - create a .env file and set your credentials

-#### create and activate the virtual environment
+#### create and activate a virtual environment

 You can either use Anaconda or venv to create the virtual environment.
-Regardless your choice, you have to open a (Anaconda) prompt, clone the project, and navigate to the project folder.
+Regardless of your choice, you have to open a (Anaconda) prompt, clone the project, and navigate to the project folder.
+Next, enter the following:

 ##### Anaconda
 ```bash